 - Nice Guy: Keoni is kind, polite, and helpful.

-- No Accounting for Taste: The kid thinks Pleakley, Pleakley, looks pretty in his female costumes.
+- No Accounting for Taste: In "Hunkahunka", the kid thinks Pleakley, Pleakley, looks pretty in his female costumes.
 Wha?
-(To be fair, he stated in a later episode that he only had that crush on Pleakley just that one time.)
+(To be fair, he stated in "Nosy"—which actually aired before "Hunkahunka"—that he only had that crush on Pleakley just that one time.)

 - Satellite Character: He only exists for Lilo to crush on.